OpenSaucedHub/advanced-git-sync/README.md

   enabled: true
 ```

-> [!WARNING]
+> [!INFO]
 >
-> - If no config is provided, everything fall back to defaults
+> - If no config is provided, everything falls back to defaults.
+> - In case of partial config, missing fields will default to `false`.
+> - If `gitlab.enabled: true` or `github.enabled: true` is set with no other details, that
+>   platform's defaults are populated.
+(The action assumes you meant to sync everything)
-> - In case of a partial config (missing fields), the defaults are used. (you MUST strictly set
+> - In case of an invalid config, the action will try to reason with your config.
->   elements to false if you don't want them to sync).
 > - [See Accepted Configuration](#accepted-configuration) for the defaults.

 3. Set up required secrets in your GitHub repository: